History of the Classic Sports Car Club last updated 01/02/22

 Continued enquiries from competitors with newer vehicles than we could otherwise accept in Modern Classics led the club to put on two trial races for post year 2000 cars at Donington Park in August 2014 and Snetterton in October 2014.
 These races dubbed 'New Millennium' attracted modest entries in the high teens, but certainly attracted attention with many enquiries confirming they would bring cars out the following season if we put on a full series.

-The end of 2014 saw a number of key personnel changes with the retirement of chairman Richard Culverhouse who had spent his last season helping in race admin.
+The end of 2014 saw a number of key personnel changes with the planned retirement of chairman Richard Culverhouse who had spent his last season helping in race admin.
 Experienced racer and CSCC committee member John Hammersley was voted in as Chairman at the end of 2014, John's first race with the CSCC was in 2008.
 Co-founder, treasurer, director and strategist Richard Wos also stepped down at the end of the season as did Andy Yeomans from the committee.

 A constitutional change was needed when it was realised that the club rules were outdated and the limited company articles of association did not perfectly match and needed modernisation.
 An extraordinary general meeting was called with the vote being passed that gives the directors responsibility for running the club, taking advice and guidance from the committee.
 The updated rules allowed the club to accept 16 year old racing members and accept modern methods of electronic communication.